Do you know one of the most effective ways to grow your startup? It’s PR.

 - Relevance: Keep a pulse on the most recent articles by journalists in your industry.
 Do an in-depth analysis of popular posts and see how you can tie them to your own story.

 When you live and breathe your startup, it can be hard to acknowledge that your product might not be inherently interesting to someone else.
-Nevertheless, it’s absolutely essential to develop a strong filter for what’s newsworthy in order to get coverage.
+Nevertheless, it’s absolutely essential to develop a strong filter for what’s newsworthy to get coverage.

 Real estate isn’t interesting to anyone who isn’t already making money from it.
-So, how do you connect with journalists who can get you in front of tens of thousands of potential real estate investors?
+That leaves you with a problem.
+How do you connect with journalists who can get you in front of tens of thousands of potential real estate investors?

 Brenton’s story quickly spread from Entrepreneur to Yahoo!
-Finance to The Steve Harvey Show.
+Finance to Steve Harvey.
 The result?
-Over 82,000 page views in 24 hours to the Renters Warehouse website (which crashed due to traffic overload), and 576 solid leads in under two weeks.
-Not too bad—and all because his story showcased his 3Ps and was told with journalists in mind.
+Over 82,000 page views in 24 hours to the Renters Warehouse website (which crashed due to traffic overload) and 576 solid leads in under two weeks.
+Not too bad—and all because his story showcased his 3 P’s, and he told it with journalists in mind.

 3. Find the Right Angle: Tailor Your Story to Each Journalist

-What ultimately ‘grabs’ the journalist is going to be highly subjective.
-That’s why it’s so important to establish your target journalists well in advance and do the appropriate research to figure out how to find the right angle.
+What ultimately “grabs” the journalist is highly subjective.
+That’s why it’s vital to establish your startup PR strategy, target journalists well in advance, and do the appropriate research to find the right angle.

 Here’s an overview of how to nail down your targets and tailor your story:

-This won’t leave you with a ton of options, but that’s the point: research shows that 20% of your outreach will yield 80% of your results.
+This won’t leave you with a ton of options, but that’s the point: Research shows that 20% of your outreach will yield 80% of your results.

 Tip: Go for smaller publications that cover your relevant niche.
 You’re much more likely to get traction if you focus on similar interests rather than getting the biggest media outlet.
-Place your bets on where your key audience is – that’s how you get the best engagement.
+Place your bets on where your key audience is.
+That’s how you get the best engagement.